DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

   - engineers teach physics
   - courses which are made up of at least 50% physics

+Primary school courses (training to teach 4 to 16 year olds) with a subject specialism in languages or physics are not eligible.

 You must come to the UK on one of the following visas: